canopas/flutter-country-picker/README.md

 <br/>

-How to get country code from country [alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2),
+How to get a country code from the country [alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2):,
 ```dart
 CountryCode code = CountryCode.getCountryCodeByAlpha2(
     countryAlpha2Code:"IN", // its case-insensitive you can use both IN or in
 );
 ```
-You can also get current country alpha-2 code based on user device region, using PlatformDispatcher [locale](https://api.flutter.dev/flutter/dart-ui/PlatformDispatcher/locale.html).
+You can also get the current country alpha-2 code based on the user's device region, using PlatformDispatcher [locale](https://api.flutter.dev/flutter/dart-ui/PlatformDispatcher/locale.html).
 ```dart
 CountryCode code = CountryCode.getCountryCodeByAlpha2(
     countryAlpha2Code: WidgetsBinding.instance.platformDispatcher.locale.countryCode,